muhanzhang/SEAL/Python/README.md

 Usages
 ------

-Type "python Main.py" to have a try of SEAL on the USAir network.
+Type "python Main.py --data-name USAir" to have a try of SEAL on the USAir network.

 Type: